← All tools

 4. The signature is shown raw because verification needs the issuer's key.

 JWT Decoder splits the token on its two dots, base64url-decodes the first two segments and parses each as JSON.
-Padding is restored before calling atob() so URL-safe tokens with stripped = signs work without errors.
+This JWT parser handles padding restoration before calling atob() so URL-safe tokens with stripped = signs work without errors.
 The header and payload are pretty-printed; exp and iat claims (Unix seconds) are formatted as local timestamps so you can see at a glance whether the token is still valid.
+Use this JWT inspector to quickly verify the claims of any bearer token without risk.

-Crucially this is a decoder, not a verifier — the signature segment is shown as raw base64url because checking it requires the issuer's HMAC secret or public key, which the browser does not have.
-Decoding is safe for untrusted tokens (no code runs), but never paste a production token from a system you do not trust into any third-party site.
-Everything in this page runs locally.
+Crucially this is a decoder, not a verifier - the signature segment is shown as raw base64url because checking it requires the issuer's HMAC secret or public key, which the browser does not have.
+This JWT debugger is safe for untrusted tokens (no code runs), but never paste a production token from a system you do not trust into any third-party site.
+Everything in this page runs locally, making it a secure way to decode JWT online.

 Frequently Asked Questions